hugoakerstrand/hugoakerstrand/README.md

 ### Hi there 👋
 I'm Hugo, a life scientist by training, holding a PhD in Developmental Immunology from Lund University, Sweden ([Pubmed profile](https://pubmed.ncbi.nlm.nih.gov/?term=Hugo+%C3%85kerstrand&sort=date&size=50)).
 I also love working with code and am always thinking about some new fun project!

-As of September 2023, I only work in R (Tidyverse).

 - 🔭 I’m currently working on: an application in R
 - 🌱 I’m currently learning: Python & Shiny